-Like any other languages such as English, Arabic, and Spanish, Bahasa Malaysia also has its own local slang.
+Like any other language such as English, Arabic, and Spanish, Bahasa Malaysia also has its own local slang.
 These Malay slangs are socially constructed by the native speakers, forming another unique lingo to the speech community, which in this case, refers to the Malaysians.
 Today, let's take a look at some of the famous and latest Malaysian slang words in 2021.

 Before I introduce you to my local linguistic culture, bear in mind a few things.
 In the long list of these Malaysian slang words, some are adopted in the formal setting.
 Simply put, we use these slangs even in the professional industry.
 Why?
 Because it’s quicker, shorter, and easier.
 Most importantly, the meaning retains and the slang is universally accepted by Malay speakers, so, why not?

 But then, some others aren’t quite appropriate to be spoken or used in the professional ambiance.
 They’re more on the colloquial part of spoken Malay.
 We use this particular group of slang a lot with our close friends, family, and on the Internet.
 Though it’s widely accepted and utilized by the locals, some slang is not meant to be casually used in formal contexts.
 Don’t worry, I’ll include a remark for which one can be used in the formal setting.

 With that being said, I also want to highlight one thing when it comes to my local slang words.
 To start, you may find a lot of examples of words and vocabularies that list out some of the most famous Malaysian slang on the Internet.
 HOWEVER, most of them do not actually belong to the Malay language.
 Yup, they belong to other local tongues used in Malaysia, such as Mandarin, Cantonese, and Hokkien, which are predominantly used by the Malaysian Chinese community.

 So, since this topic clearly directs towards Malay slang, which means the slang words in Bahasa Malaysia or Bahasa Melayu, I’ll extensively explain and elaborate to you some of the frequently used words in this Malay informal register.
 OK?
 You’re good to go?
 Let’s start!